 To sum up

 Derivatives are a brilliant tool of modern finance, totally fundamental to the management of financial risk.
 But this advice site is directed at the average man without a masters degree in finance.
 You do not have the competence to judge the real risks.
 You should in no circumstances personally use complicated derivatives as part of a long-term savings strategy.
 You should ask awkward questions about counterparty risk of any transaction where you give someone money in return for their promise to give you something else back.
-Er............ that's all investments isn't it?
+Er............ that's true of all investments isn't it?